BiTinerary/PersonalAPI/readme.md

 ## Why?
 A minimal IOT interface which is as secure as your email login and/or LAN credentials.
 Triggered from what is essentially a text/SMS based CLI which doesn't require mobile internet.
 Further utilizing bandwidth that is paid for but might not normally be used.

+A universal computer remote.
+Simultaneously repairing 10+ computers like I used to?
+Don't install all virus removal software, anti virus, cleaner programs one by one on each machine.
+Just to uninstall some later.
+Issue one command, run on all computers. (needs to be made Ruby to Exe)

 **Some ideas:**
 `ipman` == then `curl icanhazip.com` and send SMS with response.
 `creditScore` == run webscrape script to get credit Score, current alerts, last opened account, identity scurity status, etc...